rrwick/Assembly-Dereplicator/README.md

 ### Batches

-Despite Mash being very efficient, an all-vs-all comparison can be cumbersome when you have a large number of assemblies (e.g. ten thousand or more).
-This script therefore clusters in smaller randomly-selected batches (500 at a time by default but configurable with `--batch_size`).
-This is repeated iteratively until an iteration fails to remove any assemblies.
-When this happens, the script assumes that most replication has been cleared out and conducts a final dereplication round with all remaining assemblies.
+Despite Mash being very efficient, an all-vs-all comparison scales _O_(_n_<sup>2</sup>) and can be cumbersome when you have a large number of assemblies (e.g. ten thousand or more).
+If you need to limit memory usage, this script can run in smaller randomly-selected batches, repeated iteratively.
+When an iteration fails to remove any assemblies, the script assumes that most replication has been cleared out and conducts a final dereplication round with all remaining assemblies.

+You can use this feature with the `--batch_size` option, e.g. `--batch_size 500`.
+The default value is very high (`--batch_size 1000000`) to effectively turn off batching.

 I added this batch-based dereplication mainly to help with RAM usage on large datasets, especially if the assembly collection contains a lot of redundancy.
 But it can also help a bit with a common criticism of single-linkage clustering: long thin clusters.
 By clustering subsets at a time, it increases the chance that large clusters will be broken apart.
 Note that this means changing the batch size may change the number of dereplicated assemblies.